 I-502 was built along the same lines as the three tier system found in alcohol.
 Tied house refers to the local brewers who, prior to prohibition, often had ownership ties to the taverns - selling to them on extended credit terms, furnishing them with equipment and supplies, charging low or no interest, and paying rebates for pushing their brand or carrying it exclusively.
 This relationship became known as "tied-houses" because both entities were enjoined in their business practices.
 Competition for control of the retail outlets was fierce and tremendous pressure was exerted on retailers to maximize sales without regard to the well-being of customers or the general public.
 Historically tied-house abuses have led to the formation of monopolies and organized crime.
 The purpose of the separation of tiers is to eliminate “tied house abuse.”

-RCW 69.50.328 reads, “Neither a licensed marijuana producer nor a licensed marijuana processor shall have a direct or indirect financial interest in a licensed marijuana retailer.”
+RCW 69.50.328 reads, “Neither a licensed cannabis producer nor a licensed cannabis processor shall have a direct or indirect financial interest in a licensed cannabis retailer.”
 Keeping that in mind, there should be no personal or contractual relationship between a processor/producer and a retailer.
 WAC 314-55-018 makes reference to no “agreement written or unwritten,” thereby prohibiting any special deals between the tiers.
 The WAC further provides examples of what is restricted.
 Bear in mind that these examples are not exhaustive.

 Some of the current issues we are encountering surrounding tied house violations are: